GitLab MCP clients

 Configuration format

-Both configuration files use the same JSON format:
+Both configuration files use the same JSON format, with the details in the mcpServers key:

 {